 |

 China is home to the world’s most dynamic and digitally advanced retail market, offering a glimpse into the future of global consumer behavior.
-This session explores how Chinese shoppers are reshaping convenience retail through mobile-first commerce, frictionless payment systems and rapid delivery expectations.
-Experts will share key consumer trends, innovative formats and partnership opportunities to inspire growth strategies for global and local retailers.
+This session explored how Chinese shoppers are reshaping convenience retail through mobile-first commerce, frictionless payment systems, and rapid delivery expectations.

 |